 - One 4-ounce can drained, diced green chiles

-- 2 teaspoons dried basil, crushed
+- 2 teaspoons dried basil

-- 1 Tablespoon chili powder
+- 1 tablespoon chili powder

 - 1/2 teaspoon ground cumin

-- 1/4 teaspoon pepper
+- 1/4 teaspoon freshly ground black pepper

 - 1 cup shredded cheddar cheese

-- Preheat oven to 425 degrees F.
+- Preheat the oven to 425 degrees F.

-- Transfer the mixture to a very large mixing bowl; stir in chicken, tomatoes, chiles, basil, chili powder, cumin and pepper.
+- Transfer the mixture to a very large mixing bowl; stir in the chicken, tomatoes, chiles, basil, chili powder, cumin and pepper.